junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 <br>

 Then, the old life comes back.
 The old demon-hunting, monster-killing life Dean's grown up with.
-They make plans, they hunt down Eve, they deal with Crowley, they look for ways to handle Raphael.
+They make plans, they hunt down Eve, they deal with Crowley, they handle Raphael.
 They work on saving the world every other Tuesdays.

 Sam jumps right back into the old routine as if the months in the Wild West have never left a mark in his memory, but Dean thinks, in between the monster-hunting and the world-saving, when he exchanges the looks with Cas, he knows something is never the same ever again.